cher-ami/router/README.md

 ### <a name="CustomTransitions"></a>Custom transition

-But it's possible to create a custom transitions senario function and pass it to the Stack `manageTransitions` props.
+It's however possible to create a custom transitions senario function and pass it to the Stack `manageTransitions` props.
-In this example, we would like to create a "crossed" route senario: the previous page playOut performs in same time than the new page playIn.
+In this example, we would like to create a "crossed" route senario: the previous page playOut performs at the same time than the new page playIn.

 ```jsx
 const App = (props, handleRef) => {